By Nicole Charlotte • Last Updated: January 14, 2026

 I was writing an email last week and typed "The team have completed the project."
 My AI keyboard immediately suggested changing it to "The team has completed the project."
 Small correction, big difference in professionalism!

-These keyboards don't just predict the next word—they understand entire conversations:
+These keyboards don't just predict the next word—they understand entire conversations and social dynamics:

-This is where AI keyboards really shine in 2025:
+This is where AI keyboards really shine in 2026 with breakthrough improvements:

-For example, I typed "This product is good" and my AI keyboard with tone adjustment offered alternatives like "This product exceeds expectations" for a formal tone or "This product is awesome!" for something more casual.
+For example, I typed "This product is good" and my AI keyboard with tone adjustment offered alternatives like "This product delivers exceptional value and performance" for a formal business review, "This product is absolutely amazing!" for social media, or "This product works really well for my needs" for a balanced, authentic tone.
+The keyboard even explained why each option would be more effective!

 In our increasingly global world, these features are invaluable: